mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Basic Assumptions

-This protocol is designed to execute in the context of a Messaging Service (MS) as described in [I-D.omara-mls-architecture].
+This protocol is designed to execute in the context of a Messaging Service (MS) as described in [I-D.ietf-mls-architecture].
 In particular, we assume the MS provides the following services:

 * A long-term identity key provider which allows participants to authenticate